OpenInstructions/catalog/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+While the code is MIT-licensed, the 'OpenInstructions' name and branding are reserved for this project.

-## Get Involved
+## Get Involved:
 - Star this repo
 - Join [Discussions](https://github.com/OpenInstructions/catalog/discussions)
 - Open issues for features or bugs